Naruto RPG

 Should the mission group stay:

-• The ambushing group must be removed, by force if necessary, to complete the mission.
+• If necessary, the ambushing group must be removed by force to complete the mission.
 The mission cannot be completed until this is done, even if the Word Count Requirement is met.

-• The easiest way to do this would be to offer the ambush group Ryo to complete the mission peacefully.
+• The easiest way would be to offer the ambush group Ryo to complete the mission peacefully.

 • This could, however, also lead to Player v Player (PvP) combat with the victorious group then given a chance to complete the mission.
 This could very easily lead to several player DEATHS within a topic.

-Any Ryo taken by the ambush group credits them towards completing the Bandit track towards ranking up.
+Any Ryo taken by the ambush group credits them with completing the Bandit track towards ranking up.

 Mission Guidelines Hidans10